A brief introduction to Data Immutability in TypeScript

 Array Immutability

 There is no efficient way to freeze arrays in JavaScript at the moment.
-Hence all you can do is hope that someone in your team hasn’t written a code that mutates an array.
+So all you can do is hope that someone in your team hasn’t written a code that mutates an array.
 But TypeScript does have a mechanism to prevent this.

 You can use readonly keyword in the type annotation of an array.
 This instructs TypeScript to forbids any value addition to the array or changing the length of an array.
-Though this doesn’t prevent assigning a new array value to the array variable, hence there is no harm throwing const keyword in there.
+Though this doesn’t prevent assigning a new array value to the array variable, so there is no harm throwing const keyword in there.

 💡 You can also use ReadonlyArray global utility type provided by the TypeScript to create read-only arrays but we will look into this in the next tutorial.
 Similar to array, you can also create read-only tuple by putting readonly keyword before a tuple type such as readonly [number, string].